 In order to obtain a valid algorithm based on transformations, we need to design appropriate ``move types" so that detailed balance and irreducibility hold.
 Given that we are in the current state $x$, we can propose the ``forward move" $x'=x+\e$; here $\e>0$ is a simulation from some arbitrary density of the form $g(\e)I_{(0,\infty)}(\e)$.
 To move back to $x$ from $x'$, we need to apply the ``backward transformation" $x'-\e$.
 In general, given $\e$ and the current state $x$, we shall denote the forward transformation by $T(x,\e)$, and the backward transformation by $T^b(x,\e)$.

 The forward and the backward transformations need to be 1-to-1.
 In other words, for any fixed $\e$, given $x'$ the backward transformation must be such that $x$ can be retrieved uniquely.
-Since this must hold good for every $x$ in the state space, the transfomation must be onto as well.
-Similarly, for any fixed $\e$, there must exist $x$ such that the forward transformation leads to arbitrarily chosen $x'$ in the state space uniquely, implying that this transformation is 1-to-1, onto as well.
+Since this must hold good for every $x$ in the state space, the transformation must be onto as well.
+Similarly, for any fixed $\e$, there must exist $x$ such that the forward transformation leads to arbitrarily chosen $x'$ in the state space uniquely, implying that this transformation is also 1-to-1 and onto.
 If, given $\e$ and $x'$, say, more than one solution exist, then return to the current value $x$ can not be ensured, and this makes detailed balance, a requirement for stationarity of the underlying Markov chain, hard to satisfy.

 The detailed balance requirement also demands that, given $x$, the regions covered by the forward and the backward transformations are disjoint.
-On the other hand, the backward move covers the region where all the values are less than $x$.
 For example, in our additive transformation case, the forward transformation always takes $x$ to some unique $x'$, where $x'>x$.
 To return from $x'$ to $x$, it is imperative that the backward transformation decreases the value of $x'$ to give back $x$.
 Thus, if the forward transformation always increases the current value $x$, the backward transformation must always decrease $x$.
 In other words, the regions covered by the two transformations are disjoint.
 Since $x$ is led to $x'$ by the forward transformation and $x'$ is taken back to $x$ by the backward transformation, we must have $T(T^b(x,\e),\e)=x$.
 Also, the sequence of forward and backward transformations can be changed to achieve the same effect, that is, we must also have $T^b(T(x,\e),\e)=x$.
 In the above discussion we indicated the use the same $\e$ for updating $x$ to $x'$ and for moving back from $x'$ to $x$.
-An important advantage associated with this strategy is that whatever the choice of the density $g(\e)I_{(0,\infty)}(\e)$, it will cancel in the acceptance ratio of our TMCMC algorithm, resulting in a welcome simplication.
+An important advantage associated with this strategy is that whatever the choice of the density $g(\e)I_{(0,\infty)}(\e)$, it will cancel in the acceptance ratio of our TMCMC algorithm, resulting in a welcome simplification.